korogluOnurcan/WeatherForecastApp/README.md

 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) to store and manage UI-related data in a lifecycle conscious way.
 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) to handle data in a lifecycle-aware fashion.
 * [Navigation Component](https://developer.android.com/guide/navigation) to handle all navigations and also passing of data between destinations.
-* [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) used to manage the local storage i.e. `writing to and reading from the database`.
-Coroutines help in managing background threads and reduces the need for callbacks.
+* [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) Coroutines help in managing background threads and reduces the need for callbacks.
 * [Data Binding](https://developer.android.com/topic/libraries/data-binding/) to declaratively bind UI components in layouts to data sources.

 # License